Quezal17/StackOverflow_Analyzer/Kafka/README.md

 #### Heartbeat

 Every 5 minutes, the socket sends a heartbeat request.
-If the client replys with heartbeat response, the web socket will kept alive.
+If the client replys with heartbeat response, the connection will kept alive.

 Heartbeat request:
 <code>